 If symptoms persist, advanced options such as injections or minimally invasive surgery may be advised.

-If you regularly feel hip pain when standing, consult an orthopaedic doctor in Bangalore for accurate diagnosis and a tailored treatment plan.
+If you regularly feel hip pain when standing, consult an orthopedic doctor in Bengaluru for accurate diagnosis and a tailored treatment plan.

 Early evaluation helps prevent worsening and protects your joint health.